dactylographsy/grunt-dactylographsy/README.md

 [![Coverage Status](https://coveralls.io/repos/tdeekens/grunt-dactylographsy/badge.png)](https://coveralls.io/r/tdeekens/grunt-dactylographsy)
 [![Dependency Status](https://david-dm.org/tdeekens/grunt-dactylographsy.svg?style=flat)](https://david-dm.org/tdeekens/grunt-dactylographsy)

-> Note: This project is in PoC stage.
+> Note: This project is in an early stage.
 Still, it has proven its usefulness and has been incorporated in larger projects.
-Down the road it will move into an organization with seperate grunt- and gulp-task repositories and a seperate sufficiently tested browser bundle repository.
+Down the road it will move into an organization with seperate grunt- and gulp-task repositories.

 ## The Idea & Concepts